 There is a hard-working and dedicated team behind CAMHS.Digital, also known as GM.Digital.

-Charlie is a Senior Project Manager in the Digital Health Software Team at the Centre for Health Informatics at the University of Manchester and has recently joined the CAMHS.Digital research unit.
-Her role involves overseeing a number of digital health projects covering disease areas including mental health, cancer screening and other long-term health conditions.
-Charlie has an undergraduate degree in Psychology and has completed AgilePM and PRINCE2 both at Practitioner level.
-She has worked in health research for over 15 years in a variety of roles and disease areas, with a particular interest in mental health.
+I’m a Senior Project Manager in the Digital Health Software Team at the Centre for Health Informatics at the University of Manchester.
+My role involves overseeing a number of digital health projects covering disease areas including mental health, cancer screening and other long-term health conditions.
+I have an undergraduate degree in Psychology and have completed AgilePM and PRINCE2 both at Practitioner level.
+I have worked in health research for over 15 years in a variety of roles and disease areas, with a particular interest in mental health.

 Dr Jenni Jardine was a Research Associate within the CAMHS.Digital research unit until January 2021.
 Jenni has worked in the NHS since 2003 and as a CAMHS Clinical Psychologist since 2011.
 She specialises in child and adolescent mental health and brings a wealth of experience of a wide range of emotional and behavioural difficulties.
 Her interests include early intervention and preventative strategies for positive mental health and wellbeing.